Soare-Robert-Daniel/test/README.md

 ### Additional Notes

 - You are encouraged to use **AI tools** to assist in solving the task.
 However, you should be able to justify your choices and fully understand the decisions made in the application.
 - This project structure was initially built using **Bun** for ease of use and quick setup.
-However, if you prefer a different environment, we recommend using **Node.js** or **PHP** (Laravel, Headless WordPress, etc.).
 - For UI design, you are free to choose any style that best suits this type of application.
 Our main focus is on the solutions you implement to enhance user interaction and experience. **Animations are great, but use them in moderation**.
 - The **database schema** can be modified as needed.
 If you make any changes, please attach a **comment explaining the reason** for the modification (e.g., improving ease of use, performance optimization, caching efficiency, etc.).
+Make sure that the function `seedDatabase` is up to date with your new schema.
 - When implementing new **API endpoints**, ensure **robust error handling** that properly communicates with the UI.
 - When designing the UI, **make it responsive**.
 Consider the experience of users on **mobile devices and tablets**.
+- Test with different scenarios using the `seedDatabase` function.
+Check if you can handle `1000` transactions. **By default the database is created in memory, you might need to change it if your machine can not handle it**.
+- Use the analysis provided by the `bun run lint` to improve your codebase with best practices.
 - You can share your experience in the [Feedback](./FEEDBACK.md) file.
 Examples:
   - What was the most challenging part?
   - Which aspects of the application did you enjoy implementing?